 In this page I explain how the Weighted Average ROI is computed and its advantages relative to the MIRR or the unadjusted IRR as a measure value.
+This WROI is an important concept in asset management because it allows you to measure performance on a period by period basis.
 The Weighted Average ROI (WROI) gives a single statistic that allows management to quickly gauge the return on a project, but it does not have the re-investment assumption problems of the IRR or the distortions that make the MIRR irrelevant.
 To compute the WROI, compute the ROI (ROE or ROIC) on a period by period basis.
 Second, compute the present value of each investment in the denominator of the ROI calculation and use this number as a weighting factor (the PV of investment divided by the total of all of the PV of investments).
 Third, compute the weighted average with the SUMPRODUCT function where you multiply the ROI by the weighting factor.
 Using the WROI, income can be calculated as the weighted ROI multiplied by the nominal investment value over the investment period.
 The income from this calculation is added to depreciation resulting resulting in cash flow that would result from a constant ROI.
 If the cash flow from this constant ROI is discounted at the same rate as used in the weighted average ROI calculation, the valuation result is the same as the standard NPV calculation.
 This means if you would rank different investments using the weighted ROIC, the ranking would be the same as the ranking from the NPV technique.
 This file includes the examples used in this webpage to illustrate various valuation issues.

 Mechanics of Computing Weighted Average ROI